Adios-COVID/datarepo/README.md

 #### 6. **Latino Income**

-Returns the data for houshold income brackets by county for Latinos in Washington.
+Returns the data for household income brackets by county for Latinos in Washington.

 URL: `/latino-income`